John Braham (RAF officer): Daylight intruder

 Ten days later he received permission for another daylight sortie.
 Squadron Leader Robertson joined him on this occasion as his flight engineer.
 He flew to Lasham to pick up a Mosquito.
 His target on this occasion would be Denmark.
 The Luftwaffe kept a number of operational units in the region so he flew to Coltishall in Norfolk to be nearer his destination and conserve fuel during the sortie.
 Near Aalborg he sighted two aircraft.
 So far away from the battle zones, the Germans did not expect to be attacked by the enemy.
 Neither made much attempt to defend themselves.
 The first, a Junkers W 34 transport, was shot down and the second, a Junkers Ju 52, tried a crash-landing only to nose-over and crumple the wings.
 Braham strafed it to ensure destruction.
 His gun cameras filmed the action during which he fired 320 rounds.
 On 4 April he returned to France.
 Lacking radar, Braham sought out large airfields to be sure of intercepting an enemy aircraft.
 He flew to Bordeaux looking for He 177s that intelligence suggested were operating against Atlantic convoys from Bordeaux–Mérignac.
 Braham only encountered a Bücker Bü 131 which fell victim after a brief burst of fire.

 Nine days later Braham returned to Denmark.
 On this occasion a No. 305 Polish Bomber Squadron Mosquito was borrowed from the Polish.
 On the mission he encountered a He 111 near Esjberg.
 It was circling a lighthouse at 300 feet.
 Braham fired a three-second burst, and the He 111 caught fire and nose-dived into the sea, exploding on impact.
 A Focke-Wulf Fw 58 trainer followed as his second victory on this mission.
 Meanwhile, the Germans had tracked the Mosquito by radar.
 Two Messerschmitt Bf 109s appeared on the scene soon afterwards.
 The cloud base was only at 1,000 feet and he effected his escape by hiding in its folds.
 One of the Bf 109s fired some ineffectual bursts of fire at Braham and he also encountered some light ground fire.
-He few directly to Group HQ at Benson.
+He flew directly to Group HQ at Benson.
 He returned the Mosquito the following day.
 Some days later, Braham returned to 305 to pick up a Mosquito and joined No. 107 Squadron RAF in a raid against Paris even though he had no formal bomber pilot training.
 Nine days later near Poitiers, Braham was engaged in a ground attack mission.
 He spotted a Focke-Wulf Fw 190 carrying a drop tank and under-wing rockets at low-level.
 He fired at 600 yards as the enemy accelerated to escape.
 His fire slowed the Fw 190; catching up with it, the Fw 190 was hit again and crashed: its wreckage strewn over three fields.
 The Focke-Wulf was his 27th victory.